ChristopherOehring/Studilieferservice-SWP2020/README.md

 Made by a team of students in cooperation with REWE digital in the "Softwareproject" at TU Ilmenau.

-# StudiLieferservice
-**Softwareprojekt 2020 - Thema 09: "Lieferservice für Studenten"**
+# Softwareprojekt 2020 - Thema 09: "Lieferservice für Studenten"**

 ## Status  `v1.0`
 Fertiges, lauffähiges Programm, vollständig in Docker; umfassende Implementierung